thomasahle/pystreams/README.md

 # PyStreams

-Foobar is a Python library for dealing with word pluralization.
+PyStreams is a Python library for dealing with parallelising pipelines of tasks.

 ## Usage